MohitDabas/DataScienceInCyberSecurity/dsicsSQLInjectionSAST/Readme.md

 # dsicsSQLInjectionSAST

-The repo will contain the jupyter note book and other modules required to do source code analysis on php
+The repo will contain the jupyter note book and other modules required to find SQL operations and SQL injection in the codebase.

 ###  Video POC